karakyrt/kubernetes-1/goolge-k8s-grafana/README.md

    DRhjjZDFDGTlwmRm
    '''

-   for decryption:
+   for decryption use this command:

+   '''
-     use this command: echo 'MWYyZDFlFGghHVH' | base64 --decode
+   echo 'MWYyZDFlFGghHVH' | base64 --decode

+   '''
        After this you need to create file:

           kubectl create -f secret.yaml